goblimey/ntripcaster/README.md

 It's used to transmit corrections from a GNSS base station to a GNSS rover over the Internet.
 (GNSS is the general term for what we often call GPS.)

+To summarise:
+A GNSS receiver receives signals from GNSS satellites such as GPS and uses them to calculate its position.
+The signals are distorted by obstacles such as the ionosphere, which causes errors in the calculated position.
+The base station and the rover are both GNSS receivers.
+The base station is fixed in one spot and knows its position precisely.
+Its observations of the satellite signals can be used to work out the distortion of the signals and thus correct the errors.
+A rover within a few kilometres of a base station can use these corrections to calculate its position accurate to 2cm.
+The NTRIP protocol provides the means for the base station to send data to the rover via the Internet.
+It does this via an intermediate server called an NTRIP caster.

+This technology has been around for about twenty years, but it used to be expensive.
-Recently base stations and rovers have become much cheaper and you can buy a complete system for less than $1,000.
+Recently base stations, rovers and servers have become much cheaper and you can buy a complete system for less than $1,000.

-Your caster softtware has to run on a server with a well-known name.
+All you need to get it working is some free software, including this caster.

 If you have your own network of Windows machines and you know how to configure them, you may be able to get the caster working on one of those.
 Here I assume that you are going to set it up on a server on the Internet with a proper domain name.
 Nowadays, that's fairly cheap, and it's one less machine to manage.
+Your caster must run on a server machine with a publshed IP address.
-(I use a Digital Ocean droplet that costs me $5 per month.)
+I run mine on a Digital Ocean Droplet costing $5 per month.

-BKG's caster implements NTRIP Version 1.
+(Other providers of virtual private servers are available.)

-It's free and open source.
+BKG's caster softare is free and open source.
+It implements NTRIP Version 1.
 NTRIP is now at Version 2.
-BKG has a version 2 caster, but it's not free or open source.
+BKG offers a version 2 caster, but it's not free or open source.
+If you are going to use the free caster, you need to check that your rover can use a Version 1 service.

 Docker provides a ready-made predictable environment in which you can build and run software.
 The steps to build and run a docker application are the same regardless of your operating system.

 Until docker came along,
-installing software like this could be a nightmarish mess, because the environment provided by every computer was different and unpredictable - Windows 7, Windows 10, Ubuntu Linux, Red hat Linux or whatever,
+installing software like this caster could be a nightmarish mess, because the environment provided by every computer was different and unpredictable - Windows 7, Windows 10, Ubuntu Linux, Red hat Linux or whatever,